-- As you are getting on as bus, your books fall into a puddle.
+- As you are getting on a bus, your books fall into a puddle.
 By the time you pick them up, the bus has driven off.

 - You have failed a school test.
 You are talking with your teacher who does not buy your story.

 - You are at a camp with a new Scout.
-You try to help him pass a cooking test.
-He learns very slowly.
+You try to help them pass a cooking test.
+The Scout learns very slowly.

 - You are at a banquet.
 The meat is good.
 You don't like the vegetable.
 The dessert is ice cream.

 - You are a circus performer such as a juggler, high-wire artist, or lion tamer doing a routine.

 - Explain the following: proscenium arch, central or arena staging, center stage, stage right, stage left, downstage, upstage, stage crew, flies, portal, cyclorama, stage brace, spotlight, floodlight, lighting control board, sound mixing desk, thrust staging, ground plans, and sightlines.